idiazroncero/ojs-cleanrwd-theme/readme.md

 You can use this theme as it is, but you might find it dull.
 This is because it is intended to serve __both__ as a minimalistic theme AND a starter kit to be extended and customised.

-### Why so hackish? (a note for developers)
+### Caveats

 By design, OJS 2.x theme plugins are expected to affect __only the CSS layer__.
-This means *we can't (or are not supposed to) change HTML structure*.
+This means *we are not supposed to change HTML structure*.

+In order to fully modernize OJS 2.x, however, we are required to touch the underlying structure for some of the following reasons:

+- Include the viewport `<meta>` tag.
+- Modify inline CSS and hard-coded, unresponsive tables.

-__Note:__ We actually *can*, and it has been done before in such themes as [Mason Theme][mason] or [Modern Theme][modern].
+This fork follows the same idea as [Mason Theme][mason] or [Modern Theme][modern].
 They work by replicating the whole template structure __inside__ the theme plugin folder and then forcing the system to load files from that path instead of the original.

-However, there are some problems with this strategy.
+There are some problems with this strategy.
 Unlike systems like Drupal or Wordpress, OJS is __not__ expecting core template files to be overridden or inherited from templates inside the theme plugin (and viceversa).
 So, this tecnhique opens the door to potential fatal errors: any alteration of core template files (i.e in future OJS releases) has to be mirrored inside the theme plugin or there is a potential for PHP fatal errors and WSOD.

-This is why this theme won't tamper with the template structure.
-This is a major drawback and means that most outdated techniques (like the use of `table` for layout or tags like `font`) and some painfully evident HTML errors won't be changed, only overriden via CSS.

-And this is why developers may be surprised by the abuse of !important declarations and CSS hacks (display:none and so on) to be found inside the CSS files.
-Please consider them not as bad practices but necessary hacks in order to completely "reset" OJS's default layout and set a consistent and flexible base to work upon.

-The right thing should be to completely revamp OJS's markup.
-Again: this is not the scope of this project, as it aims to create a simple, plug-and-play theme plugin that just works out of the box.

-In the future we may fork this project in order to add support for template override.
+This means that __upgrading OJS 2.x may cause your install to crash__.
+Please *always* try before pushing to production and please post any issue you might encounter.

 ### Install

 - Download or clone the last release
 - Place the clean-rwd folder inside your OJS installation.
 The path is /plugins/themes
 - Go to /index/admin/settings and enable the theme

-#### Enabling responsive

-Unfortunately, OJS 2.x doesn't include the viewport `meta` tag which is mandatory for enabling the responsive design.

-This means you will need to do it manually:

-- Open your OJS installation files and go to `lib/pkp/templates/common/header.tpl`
-- Add the following line just before the `<head>` opening tag:
-  `<meta name="viewport" content="width=device-width, initial-scale=1.0, maximum-scale=1.0, minimum-scale=1.0">`

 ### Config and develop